Skip to main content

 PR summary commentOnPost a summary comment on the PR

-Check failure threshold75Score at which the VCS check is marked as failing
+Check failure threshold75Score at which the VCS check is marked as failing.
+Must be greater than or equal to the comment visibility threshold.

 Scan timeout10 minMaximum time before the scan times out